intuition-dev/intuDocs/docsSrc/src/crud.md

 ## Steps

-1. Using the AWS S3 browser, create a bucket _in the same region_ as you used in [Setup S3 as your HTTP server and mount it](/s3_n_webdrive_mount/).
-Name the bucket `'wgehner-crud'` (replace `'wgehner'` with your name or something else unique).
-Configure the bucket for static website hosting and apply the access policy analog to the 'website' project ([Step 4](/s3_n_webdrive_mount/) ).
-Copy the Endpoint URL.
-The new bucket should appear as a new _project root_ folder in your mapped drive (e.g. as `W:\wgehner-crud`).
-Extract the CRUD sample project to your computer with `'$ mbake -v'` and copy the project files (inside of `/crud`) into the project root.
-Compile the project from the folder `/screen`:
+1. Using the DO, create new linux machine, or use existing one as you used in [Setup S3 as your HTTP server and mount it](/s3_n_webdrive_mount/).
+Extract the CRUD sample project with the command:

+		$ mbake -v

+	and copy the project files (inside of `/crud`) into the project root (eg: `/www` folder).
+Compile the project:

 		$ mbake -c .
 		// from assets